We are regularly asked for our recommendations for dorm room safes and how to keep them securely in your dorm room.

-Before you shop for a safe, check your dorm provided furniture closely.
-Some dorms have a desk drawer with a lock or a lockable wardrobe unit for a closet.
+Before you shop for a safe, check your dorm-provided furniture closely.
+Some dorms have a desk drawer with a lock, a lockable closet, or a lockable wardrobe unit.

 You may also want to look into dorm insurance.
-It is quite inexpensive and something to consider to cover all of your dorm room belongings including electronics, jewelry and other valuables.
-While your home insurance may cover a short-term dorm residence, it is best to separate the two as primary home deductibles are often higher, and a claim may raise your home insurance.
+It is quite inexpensive and worth considering to cover all your dorm room belongings, including electronics, jewelry, and other valuables.
+While your home insurance may cover a short-term dorm residence, it is best to separate the two, as primary home deductibles are often higher, and a claim may raise your home insurance.

 Many assume that since your dorm room door locks, your belongings inside are protected.